-- 8.2.1 A SOP must be in place and identified in the QMS that describes the procedure for sample reception, including inspections carried out on the sample at reception.
-Inspections must cover the documentation, conditions of transportation and quality of the sample. - 8.2.2 The Approved Laboratory must ensure that the correct documentation was received with the sample and that the documentation is appropriately completed, in line with the requirements in section 9.3.
-The documentation must identify the sample correctly and must be confirmed by visual inspection of the sample, for example in the case of compost making sure that the grade size is the same as what is identified on the documentation. - 8.2.3 The Approved Laboratory and/or subcontracted laboratory must check upon receipt of the sample that the sample has been transported in the correct conditions and within the maximum specified timescales as specified in section 8.1.2.

-- 8.2.4 If any issues are identified at sample reception e.g., with documentation, sample quality or transport conditions, the Approved Laboratory must contact the customer to inform them about the issues found.
-If sample quality is potentially affected, e.g., due to broken containers or transportation problems, or the sample cannot be identified e.g., due to missing information or contradicting findings from the visual inspection of the sample and documentation, the Approved Laboratory must stop processing the sample and contact the customer to inform them about the issues. - 8.2.5 If issues with a sample are not resolved by contacting the producer, the Approved Laboratory must stop processing the sample and contact REAL and send information about the nature of the issue. - 8.2.6 REAL may require the compost/biofertiliser producer to repeat the sampling or independent sampling may be requested.
-The Approved Laboratory must not test further samples from the affected site until the issues are clarified by REAL.
-REAL will inform the Approved Laboratory if this situation arises.
+- 7.2.1 The Approved Laboratory shall; - 7.2.2 Prepare a SOP in writing, which must be identified in the QMS that describes the procedure for sample reception, including inspections carried out on the sample at reception.
+Inspections must cover the documentation and the integrity of the sample / container. - 7.2.3 Ensure that the correct documentation was received with the sample and that the documentation is appropriately completed.
+The documentation must identify the sample correctly and must be confirmed by visual inspection of the sample, for example in the case of compost making sure that the grade size is the same as what is identified on the documentation. - 7.2.4 In the event that any issues are identified at sample reception e.g., with documentation, sample quality or transport conditions, contact the Producer to inform them about the issues found. - 7.2.5 In the event that sample quality is potentially affected, e.g., due to broken containers or transportation problems, or the sample cannot be identified e.g., due to missing information or contradicting findings from the visual inspection of the sample and documentation, stop processing the sample and contact the Producer to inform them about the issues. - 7.2.6 In the event that issues with a sample are not resolved by contacting the Producer, stop processing the sample and contact REAL and send information about the nature of the issue.

-8.3 Laboratory sample storage
+7.3 Laboratory sample storage

-- 8.3.1 Samples must be stored in a refrigerator (1-5 °C as per BS EN 13040) or in cool conditions (1-5 °C as per BS EN 13040) in a contained, dark space in order to minimise any changes to the characteristics of the sample prior to preparation and testing.
-An Approved Laboratory must not freeze samples. - 8.3.2 The maximum fresh storage time before testing is defined in section 8.5.
-If samples are stored for a longer period than the allowed timescales, the Approved Laboratory or its subcontracted laboratory must highlight this on the test report.
+- 7.3.1 Store samples in a refrigerator (1-5 °C as per BS EN 13040) or in cool conditions (1-5 °C as per BS EN 13040) in a contained, dark space in order to minimise any changes to the characteristics of the sample prior to preparation and testing.
+An Approved Laboratory must not freeze samples. - 7.3.2 Comply with the maximum fresh storage time before testing is defined in section 7.5. - 7.3.3 In the event that samples are stored for a longer period than the allowed timescales, highlight this on the test report.

-8.4 Laboratory sample preparation
+7.4 Laboratory sample preparation

-- 8.4.1 Sample preparation for test parameters must be done in accordance with BS EN 13040, Soil improvers and growing media -Sample preparation for chemical and physical tests, determination of dry matter content, moisture content and laboratory compacted bulk density except for microbiological parameters. - 8.4.2 Laboratory sub-sampling and sample preparation procedures must ensure that the sample subject to the analytical procedure is representative of the original sample. - 8.4.3 The Approved Laboratory's QMS, and that of any sub-contracted laboratory it uses, must describe sub-sampling and sample preparation procedures and demonstrate that these meet the objectives stated above.
+- 7.4.1 The Approved Laboratory shall; - 7.4.2 Save for microbiological parameters, undertake sample preparation for test parameters in accordance with BS EN 13040, "Soil improvers and growing media Sample preparation for chemical and physical tests, determination of dry matter content, moisture content and laboratory compacted bulk density".

-8.4.4 An Approved Laboratory must test samples within specific timeframes after arrival for stability, plant response, weed seeds, E. coli and Salmonella spp. parameters, to ensure that the quality of the sample is not compromised and minimise the effect of storage on the quality of results.
-Specific timeframes are defined in section 8.5.
+- 7.4.3 In respect of its laboratory sub-sampling and sample preparation procedures ensure that the sample on which the analytical procedure is being carried out is representative of the original sample. - 7.4.4 Ensure that its QMS describes sub-sampling and sample preparation procedures and demonstrate that these meet the objectives stated above. - 7.4.5 Test samples within specific timeframes after arrival for stability, plant response, weed seeds, E. coli and Salmonella spp. parameters, to ensure that the quality of the sample is not compromised and minimise the effect of storage on the quality of results.
+Specific timeframes are defined in section 7.5.

-8.5 Timescales for testing
+7.5 Timescales for testing

-8.5.1 Salmonella spp. and E. coli and microbial pathogens:
+7.5.1 Salmonella spp. and E. coli and microbial pathogens: